 Read and understand agency agreements and sale and purchase agreements before you sign them.
-And don’t forget you can negotiate their terms and conditions.
+And don’t forget you can negotiate the terms and conditions.

 We publish guides to these important legally binding contracts.
-Agents must give you a copy of the relevant guide before you sign an agency agreement or a sale and purchase agreement.
-We also recommend reading the guides before meeting with agents.
+Agents must give you a copy of the relevant guide before sellers sign an agency agreement, and before buyers and sellers sign a sale and purchase agreement.
+We recommend reading the guides before meeting with agents.

-Read the Sale and Purchase Agreement Approved Guide (.pdf 551KB)
+Read the Sale and Purchase Agreement Guide (.pdf 551KB)

 Find out about your agent

-You can search our online public register of licensed real estate agents to see if your agent is licensed and whether they have had any complaints upheld against them.
+You can search our online public register of licensed real estate agents to see if the agent you are working with is licensed and whether they have had any complaints upheld against them.